BusKill/buskill-app/docs/software_usr/destructive.rst

 	The guides linked-to in this section contains experimental files, commands, and software.
 This information may or may not lead to corruption or total permanent deletion of some or all of your data.
 We've done our best to carefully guide the reader so they know the risks of each BusKill trigger, but we cannot be responsible for any data loss that has occurred as a result of following these guides.

-	The contents of this documentation is provided openly and is licensed under the CC-BY-SA license.
+	The contents of this documentation is provided openly and is licensed under the CC BY-SA license.
 The software is licensed under the GNU GPLv3 license.
 All content here is consistent with the limitations of liabilities outlined in its respective licenses.

 	We highly recommend that any experiments with the scripts included in this article are used exclusively on a disposable machine containing no valuable data.